 What is the Graduate School of Arts and Sciences ETS code for GRE and TOEFL?

 Our institution code is 2162.
 The Graduate School of Arts and Sciences does not use department codes, as all test scores are reported to the Office of Admissions.
 Scores are then forwarded to the appropriate department.
-If ETS requires designation of a department code, please use a default code of all nines (9) or all zeroes (0).
+If ETS requires designation of a department code you may select any department code.

 What is the minimum GRE score needed to apply?